Can You Make Concrete Without Gravel?

 In conclusion, while you cannot mix mortar and concrete directly due to their differing water contents, it is still possible to make concrete without gravel.
 To do this, other additions, such as sand or sawdust, can be used in place of the gravel to provide texture and strength.
 These additives can be mixed with mortar to create a cement-like material suitable for various construction applications.

 Furthermore, adding these substances may also help reduce shrinkage and cracking once the mixture has hardened.
 Of course, it is essential to note that using substitutes for gravel may affect the overall strength of the final product, so it should be done with caution, and appropriate safety measures should be taken when handling the materials.
-While some drawbacks are indeed associated with making concrete without gravel, it is possible under certain circumstances.
+While some drawbacks are associated with making concrete without gravel, it is possible under certain circumstances.

 Mark Brown